mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 ## Acknowledgments
 I would like to thank the organizers of the WAVES workshop.
 It was extremely valuable experience for me and I learned so much I couldn't have imagined was possible 10 weeks ago. :exploding_head:

-In addition, I would like to thank my mentors Cliff and Jory for giving me the opportunity to work on super cool and interesting project, as well as for all the brainstorming sessions and for answering my questions and helping throughout the workshop.
+In addition, I would like to thank my mentors Cliff and Jory for giving me the opportunity to work on super cool and interesting project, as well as for all the brainstorming sessions and for answering my questions and helping throughout the workshop.<br\><br\>
 ![Cliff]({{ site.baseurl }}/assets/headshots/square-cliff-bohm.png){:style="width: 130px; align: center;"}
 ![Jory]({{ site.baseurl }}/assets/headshots/square-JorySchossau.png){:style="width: 130px; align: center;"}

 Last but not least, I want to thank team MABE for creating friendly and encouraging atmosphere and for always being there when I needed help!
-I wish everyone sucess in their studies and career and I hope we will stay in touch! :tada::tada::tada:
+I wish everyone sucess in their studies and career and I hope we will stay in touch! :tada::tada::tada: <br\><br\>
 ![Jamell]({{ site.baseurl }}/assets/headshots/square-daconjam.png){:style="width: 130px; align: center;"}
 ![Stephanie]({{ site.baseurl }}/assets/headshots/square-szendejo.png){:style="width: 130px; align: center;"}
 ![Uma]({{ site.baseurl }}/assets/headshots/square-uma-sethuraman.png){:style="width: 130px; align: center;"}